eipi1/overload/docs/src/api/upload-data-file.md

 ### Sqlite format
 The recommended format for large request file.

-A way to convert CSV to Sqlite is follows -
+One of the many ways to convert CSV to Sqlite is follows -

 ```shell
 sqlite3 sample-request.sqlite "VACUUM;"